-It is therefore proposed to install a 10,000-litre potable rainwater harvesting tank for the 2 and 3 bed units and a 15,000-litre potable rainwater harvesting tank for the 4 bed units.
+It is therefore proposed to install a 10,000-litre potable rainwater harvesting tank for each unit.
 Details of the tank are shown in Appendix 4.

 Ensuring certainty of the supply to meet the demand

 Based on the above figures it is clear that the rainwater harvesting system will meet the water demand for the site and will meet the required 35 days of storage, which will provide sufficient supply during periods of drought.